 From Rio+20 to LoppianoLab, from a project in Bolivia to the Day of Literacy.
-These are just some of the areas in which the Focolare’s AMU (Associazione per un mondo unito – United World Association) is currently engaged.
+These are just some of the areas in which the Focolare’s AMU (Associazione per un mondo unito – the Action for a United World) is currently engaged.

 When the Focolare Movement spread from Europe to other lands, it often met situations of extreme poverty.
 Love for the poor and “becoming one” with the local environment was then translated into concrete social projects such as schools, clinics and social centres.